-In addition to including this healthy Juice in your diet, you could use this Simple and Easy to make Savory Kale Snack.
+In addition to including this healthy kale Juice in your diet, you could use this Simple and Easy to make Savory Kale Snack.

 - Try to buy organic produce whenever possible.
 If you can’t find organic produce, be sure to wash thoroughly and peel the skin when possible.
 Kale tends to be amongst the dirty dozen veggies, meaning traces of pesticides are often found in it.
-As soon as you get them from the supermarket, please put them in a bowl with a teaspoon of baking soda, and that will help wash out the pesticides.
+As soon as you get them from the supermarket, please put them in a bowl with a teaspoon of baking soda, which will help wash out the pesticides.